Master the Short Game

 - Fewer blow-up holes caused by poor recovery shots.

-Real Game-Changer: Course Management and Resilience
+True Game-Changer: Course Management and Fortitude

-A great short game teaches you how to manage the course and bounce back from mistakes.
+A great short game teaches you to manage the course and bounce back from mistakes.
 When your driver or irons are off, a solid short game helps you:

 - Scramble and save strokes.

-- Recover without letting emotions take over.
+- Recover without permitting emotions take over.

 - Keep your round alive and avoid big numbers.